GregWoods/gregwoods.github.io/_posts/2020-05-26-micropython-on-esp32-from-scratch.md

 ## Setting up your host PC

 * **Essential:** Install [Python 3.x 64bit Windows](https://www.python.org/downloads/windows/) - you're host PC uses various Python tools to flash microPython to the board, upload your code, and perform other tasks
-* **Recommended:** [Install Putty](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html).
+* **Recommended:** Install [Putty](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html).
 You need a way to communicate with serial ports.
 Putty is one way to do it, and is commonly used for a variety of tasks, so it is worth getting used to its quirky UI.
 Use the 64bit MSI ("Windows Installer")
-* **Recommended:** [Visual Studio Code](https://code.visualstudio.com/) Because you don't want to be writing code in teh REPL, or Notepad!
+* **Recommended:** Install [Visual Studio Code](https://code.visualstudio.com/) Because you don't want to be writing code in the REPL, or Notepad!
-* **Recommended** [Windows Terminal](https://aka.ms/terminal).
+* **Recommended** Install [Windows Terminal](https://aka.ms/terminal).
 Because it is a lot more user friendly than the 30 year old Command Prompt.
 * **Optional:** Python Virtual Environments are very useful, as they allow you to create independent environments for different projects, each with their own sets of packages.
 Read about [Virtual Environments here](https://docs.python.org/3/tutorial/venv.html).
 I'll be using venv in this tutorial.

 ## Be Organised!

-Don't just dump your code anywhere, make a decision!
+Don't just dump your code anywhere, make a decision about where to put it!
 For me, this is **C:\Users\Gregw\MicroPython**

 From Windows Terminal, or Command Prompt